WebDevBooster/starlan/README.md

 ## Core premise and ideas

-Originally, I conceived Starlan as the language for the citizens of Star City (see Star City Manifesto).
+Originally, I conceived Starlan as the language for the citizens of Star City (see Star City Manifesto <sup>[[1]](#manifesto)</sup>).
 And originally, I called it "Star English".
 But eventually, I realized that having the word "English" within the name would be counter-productive.

 Too many idiots would get triggered and try to waste our time if the name would indicate that it's "some new kind of English".
 So, I changed the name to Starlan, which is short for "star language".